Women's Bar Association of the District of Columbia: Programming and events

 The WBA's Committees and Forums develop and organize a wide variety of dynamic programming.
 WBA programs include discussions about substantive legal issues, practice development, career development, and matters of general concern to all women.
 These programs feature experts, authors, dignitaries, and government officials, many of whom are WBA members.

 In July 2020, the WBA hosted an event called "Where are the Black Women Lawyers in Leadership Positions?" in collaboration with he Greater Washington Area Chapter, Women Lawyers Division, National Bar Association (GWAC).

 The Annual Dinner is held each year in May at the National Building Museum.
 Typically, more than 600 people attend from a variety of practice areas, law firms, government agencies, and other professional backgrounds.
 The proceeds from the evening support the ongoing efforts of the WBA and the WBA Foundation.

 The Stars of the Bar Fall Networking Reception hosts more than 300 people.
 During the event the WBA honors stars of the legal community and provides an opportunity for learning about WBA programs and services, with networking stations for each committee and forum to discuss upcoming programming in various attorney interests and fields of law.

 Registration to attend WBA events is available on the WBA website.

 Publications

 The WBA publishes a quarterly newsletter called "Raising the Bar" that features content produced by its membership.

 Advocacy

 The WBA uses issue statements, endorsements, and initiatives to advance the interests of women lawyers.
 The issue statements are on topics ranging from equal pay to domestic violence to the Equal Rights Amendment.
 The WBA endorses executive and judicial nominees who request the support and are then vetted by the WBA.

 Awards and honors

+The WBA bestows various recognition awards: Woman Lawyer of the Year; Janet Reno Torchbearer Award; the Mussey-Gillett Shining Star Award and Stars of the Bar.